 - In Spring, watch as expeditions gear up to climb Everest

-If you're short on time but eager to catch a glimpse of Mt.
-Everest, the itinieraries listed in our overvoew of shorter treks in the Everest area provide a good feel for what trekking in the Everest region is all about.
-You'll pass through the famous Himalayan town of Namche Bazaar, and then branch off to one of the smaller communities of Tengboche, Thame, or Dingboche, before descending back down toward Lukla.
+If you're short on time but looking to catch a glimpse of Mt.
+Everest, there are a range of short treks in the Everest region which provide a great feel for what trekking in the Everest region is all about.
+From Lukla, you'll ascend to the famous trading town of Namche Bazaar, and then branch off to one of the smaller communities of Tengboche, Thame, or Dingboche, before descending back down toward Lukla.

-This is Nepal's most famous trekking route, the Everest Base Camp trek.
-You'll follow a well-established trail, winding its way up the river valleys, along the glaciers, until finally you reach the foots of Mt.
+Nepal's most famous trek, the Everest Base Camp trek follows a well-established trail, winding its way up the river valleys, along the glaciers, until finally, you reach the foot of Mt.
 Everest from where all expeditions on the south side of the mountain begin.
 If you go in the spring, you'll find the glacier buzzing with dozens of expedition camps.
 Although reaching Everest Base Camp is everyone's goal, the villages and viewpoints along the way are the real rewards.

-If you would like all the highlights trekking has to offer packed into one trek, this is the one for you.
-The Three Passes Trek (rated #2 on our list of best treks in Nepal) does an entire loop of the Sagarmatha National Park, passing through all the great viewpoints, villages, and highlights along the way.
-The trails takes you off the beaten path into the more remote valleys adjacent to the main Everest Base Camp trail.
-Be ready for some serious hiking and high-altitude mountain passes, as you'll be crossing over three passes all above 5000m - Kongma La, Cho La and Renjo La.
+The Three Passes trek combines all of the highlights of the other treks in the Everest region into one single challenging adventure.
+The route takes you on an entire loop of the Sagarmatha National Park, passing through all the great viewpoints, villages, and highlights along the way.
+The trail takes you off the beaten path into the more remote valleys adjacent to the main Everest Base Camp trail.
+Be ready for some serious hiking and high-altitude mountain passes, as you'll be crossing over three passes, all above 5000m: Kongma La, Cho La, and Renjo La.